-The Commonwealth and the Commission have taken necessary actions to assure compliance with Rule 15c2-12 with respect to such events.
-Additionally, the Commonwealth and the Commission have put procedures in place to assure that future material event notices would be timely filed with respect to such events.
+The Commonwealth and the Commission have taken actions to assure compliance with the Rule with respect to such events.
+Additionally, the Commonwealth and the Commission have modified their respective procedures to assure that future material event notices would be timely filed with respect to such events.